Esri/calcite-ui-icons/README.md

 var calciteIcons = require('@esri/calcite-ui-icons/docs/icons.json');
 ```

-This will give you an object containing all the icons in the library at all sizes in outlined and filled styles:
+This will give you an object containing all the icons in the library at all sizes:

 ```js
 {